Are you wanting to master flat lay photography?

 The Colour Scheme

-I feel like the colour scheme in any kind of photo is so, so important.
+I feel like the colour scheme in any kind of photo is so important.
 This is why presets are so popular, the way you can edit the tone and colouring of a photo just really brings it all together to create a more gorgeous look.
-But you can’t edit your way out of an ugly photo (you can try…) so think about the colour palette when you’re putting your flat lay together.
+But you can’t edit your way out of a bad photo, so make sure to think about the colour palette when you’re putting your flat lay together.
 A lot of my ornaments, trinkets and jewellery are gold so when I’m using my belongings for props in my photos, everything always ties in nicely with the gold accents that I add.
-This could work just as well with silver or a certain colour, say if you love pink and own a lot of pink things!
-Whatever product you’re shooting doesn’t have to be that same colour, it’s just about keeping it nice and cohesive without looking bland!
+This could work just as well with any other colour.

 Try Different Heights